jccmontoya/SharkDetection/README.md

 # SharkDetection

-GitHub repository for the navigation for the Shark Detection code..
+GitHub repository for the navigation for the Shark Detection code.

+See Quantification of shark collective behaviour.docx for further details about the code.

 ## LICENSE